Zack-Gtay/Zack-gtay/README.md

 # 💫 About Me:
-🔭 I'm currently working on my skills<br>📘 I'm currently learning more about Full-stack Web development<br>🙌 Ask me about any tech-related stuff.<br>📧 How to reach me - Zackgtay@gmail.com<br>⚡ Fun fact: Spaces are better than tabs
+🙌 Ask me about any tech-related stuff.<br>📧 How to reach me - Zackgtay@gmail.com<br>⚡ Fun fact: Spaces are better than tabs

 ## 🌐 Socials: